The Support Services Bureau includes the Police Records Division, Police Dispatch, police equipment, radios, and the departmental budget and billing.

 Cox also maintains the department's computer systems and patrol car laptop computer systems.

-Our Police Dispatch Center handles all police calls within the City, and answers both emergency 911 lines as well as general business calls.
+Our Police Dispatch Center handles all police calls within both Hendersonville and Laurel Park and answers both emergency 911 lines as well as general business calls.
 The Police Dispatch Center dispatches all Police Units and maintains call logs via computer systems.

 The Communications Center is manned 24/7.
 All telephone calls and radio calls are recorded, and logs of all reports, citations, and arrests are maintained here.